eagles-project/skywalker/docs/installation.md

 ## Build, Test, and Install Skywalker

-To build skywalker, type
+To build skywalker, make sure you're in your build directory and type

 ```
 make -j
 ```

-from your build directory.
 If this process succeeds, you can run the tests and examples included with Skywalker by typing

 ```
 make test